Globe editorial: Assad’s endless war and infinite depravity

-Once again, the Syrian regime of Bashar al-Assad has shocked the conscience of world by using chemical weapons on its own people.
+Once again, the Syrian regime of Bashar al-Assad has shocked the conscience of the world by using chemical weapons on its own people.
 And once again, the question is asked: When will the world put a stop to this madness?

 Unfortunately, the odds are stacked against bringing peace to a people who so desperately need it, in spite of the global revulsion at Tuesday’s sarin-gas attack on the town of Khan Sheikoun.

-On Wednesday, Donald Trump said that Mr. Assad had “crossed a lot of lines for me,” and on Thursday added that “something should happen” as a result.
+On Wednesday, U.S. President Donald Trump said Mr. al-Assad had “crossed a lot of lines for me,” and on Thursday added that “something should happen” as a result.
 At the United Nations, American Ambassador Nikki Haley called on the UN Security Council to take action, or the U.S. might act unilaterally.

-But everything that comes out of President Trump’s chaotic administration has to be taken with a grain of salt.
-A few days ago, the Trump administration was suggesting that it was no longer pushing for Mr. Assad’s removal, unlike the Obama administration.
-By Thursday, Secretary of State Rex Tillerson was reversing course, telling reporters “steps were underway” to remove Mr. Assad.
+But everything that comes out of Mr. Trump’s chaotic administration has to be taken with a grain of salt.
+A few days ago, the Trump administration was suggesting that it was no longer pushing for Mr. al-Assad’s removal, unlike the Obama administration.
+By Thursday, Secretary of State Rex Tillerson was reversing course, telling reporters “steps were under way” to remove Mr. al-Assad.
 As usual, the message is inconsistent and improvised.

-Mr. Assad is not going anywhere just yet.
+Mr. al-Assad is not going anywhere just yet.
 He and his main allies – Russia and Iran – have Syria in a stranglehold.
 This is a war they have no intention of abandoning until they win.
 They are under no serious pressure to prematurely end it.

-After six years of escalating cruelty, there is almost no opening for a negotiated, internal political solution between Mr. Assad and his many enemies, who range from moderate nationalists to Sunnis to the Kurds to the Islamic State.
-And whatever small shot at a negotiated peace might exist shrinks every time Mr. Assad drops another bomb on innocent civilians.
+After six years of escalating cruelty, there is almost no opening for a negotiated, internal political solution between Mr. al-Assad and his many enemies, who range from moderate nationalists to Sunnis to the Kurds to the Islamic State.
+And whatever small shot at a negotiated peace might exist shrinks every time Mr. al-Assad drops another bomb on innocent civilians.

 External pressure, short of an invasion by a coalition force, is equally unlikely to bring about peace.
-Firing missiles at a few Syrian military facilities, as the U.S. may be considering, might discourage Mr. Assad to more carefully consider which civilians he murders, and how, but it will not end the war.
+Firing missiles at a few Syrian military facilities, as the U.S. may be considering, might encourage Mr. al-Assad to more carefully consider which civilians he murders, and how, but it will not end the war.

 The war is further complicated by the fact that Russia and Iran are backing the Assad regime, while Turkey and many Arab countries are dead set against it.
 That has turned this into a proxy conflict, raising the stakes and making peace more difficult to achieve.